mollymcmuffin/film_archive/README.md

-React Film Archieve
+#React Film Archieve

 https://mollymcmuffin.github.io/film_archive/

 - Built using ReactJS
-- Currently only have the basic feature of accessing movie posters.
+- Currently only has the basic feature of accessing movie posters.
-- Might use another API to retrieve ratings.
+- Might add another API to retrieve ratings.